ADimeo/Faultynet/README.md

 ### Running a basic example

-Make sure you are in the `Faultynet` directory.
+Make sure you are in the `faultynet` directory.
 You can start a simple example topology with some nodes and some faults through one of the provided examples:

 ```bash